Izenda7Series/docs/ui/doc_report_designer_fields.rst

 -  Choose a display format for the field.

-       The list of available dispaly formats depends on the data type of the field.
+       The list of available formats depends on the data type of the field.

        .. note::

-          .. versionadded:: 2.6.0
+          .. versionadded:: 2.6.0 Add new formats for Numeric and Money Data Types.

           \- % of Subtotal |br|
           \- % of Subtotal (with rounding) |br|